-Located in eastern Arizona near the townships of Concho & Show Low
+Located in eastern Arizona near the villages of Concho & Vernon

 under the proprietorship of Barbara and Clark Hockabout

 2010 – This year marks the anniversary of a life-long dream for both of us.
 Ten years ago we moved on to the land that would host our efforts to build a sustainable lifestyle and chemical-free produce business.
 The long views mesmerized us, the clean water and air charged us, and the price of a 40-acre parcel was still accessible to us.
 It wasn’t the employment opportunities, the people, or cultural aspects of the area that sealed our commitment; it was the land.
 The quest for an independent and peaceful life is universal, and while we believe it is possible for anyone to attain peace in any context, we prefer living more closely with the earth and working with Her for our sustenance.
 We are keenly aware that this role is a privileged one.
 We have held this vision and prepared for it in our own ways for four decades.
 It is by no accident we find ourselves here, and we feel deeply honored.